transentis/carsharing-ai-assistant/README.md

 ### Show the schema

-- list all nodes and relationships in the knowledgegraph
+- "Which nodes and relationships do you know about related to our knowledge graph?"

 ### Querying data

-- "Fetch all the data from the knowledgegraph,both nodes and relationships"
 - "List all processes in the knowledgegraph"
 - "Create a table of all workflows in the knowledge graph, showing every department, the processes a department is owner of, all steps for each of the processes, the role performing the step, and the system supporting the step"
 - "Which Systems support the Car Rental process?"